ricpol/pygrister/doc/conf.rst

 personal site (the "@my-name" one).

 ``GRIST_SERVER_PROTOCOL``, ``GRIST_API_SERVER`` and ``GRIST_API_ROOT``
-are the remaining components of the Grist Api url: do not override the default values.
+are the remaining components of the SaaS Grist Api url: you should never override the default values unless you know what you are doing.

 ``GRIST_WORKSPACE_ID`` is your workspace ID: in fact, very few APIs make use of this value, and you may not need it at all.

-``GRIST_DOC_ID`` is the ID of the document you work the most.
+``GRIST_DOC_ID`` should be set to the ID of the document you work with the most.
 If your workflow involves constant switching between various documents, you may be better off leaving the default value here, and provide the actual IDs at runtime.

 ``GRIST_RAISE_ERROR``: if set to ``Y`` (the default), Pygrister will raise an exception if something went wrong with the API call.
 This will be discussed later